 Abraham Reyes from Red Dead Redemption gives speeches that have him throwing around rabble-rousing buzzwords such as "Freedom" and "For the people!"
 And while the people drink it up, it's obvious to Marston and the player that he's nothing more than a self-important blowhard.
 You only get to see how fake he really is in the epilogue, when a newspaper blurb spells out to you that he's become a dictator.

-Played completely straight in Metal Gear Solid 2: Sons of Liberty by The Patriots, who spend roughly a half-hour at the end of the game lecturing Raiden on the failures of "freedom" and how human beings don't deserve it.
+In Metal Gear Solid 2 The Patriots spend roughly a half-hour at the end of the game lecturing Raiden on the failures of "freedom" and how human beings don't deserve it.
 The Patriots bring up a lot of actually good points about crowd mentality and convenient self-deception, but they jump completely into the bad guy camp the moment they start talking about how bad freedom is.

 While "heart", "light", and "darkness" have always been main concepts in the Kingdom Hearts series, Kingdom Hearts: Birth by Sleep spams them throughout the script so often that they start to lose their meaning as time goes on.